JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Introduction

 A core contribution of \sys is online synopsis optimization. \sys continuously monitors the accuracy of all of its \syn synopses to account for data and workload drift.
 When a synopsis is no longer accurate, it triggers a re-optimization procedure that resamples and repartitions the data.
 This re-optimization problem is both a significant algorithmic and systems challenge.
 From an algorithmic perspective, \sys needs an efficient way to determine the optimal partitioning conditions in dynamic data.
 We propose an efficient algorithm based on a dynamic range tree index that finds a partitioning that controls the minimax query error (up to an approximation factor).
 From a systems perspective, re-optimization poses a bit of a logistical challenge.
 New data will arrive as the new synopsis data structure is being constructed.
 We design an efficient multi-threaded catch-up processing algorithm that synchronizes new data and historical data without sacrificing the statistical rigor of the estimates.

-Our prototype version of \sys is integrated with the message-broker framework, Apache Kafka.
-Insertions, deletions, and user queries are processed as Kafka topics allowing for a multi-threaded DAQP server.
-In our experiments, we show that \syn is significantly more accurate than other baselines and state-of-the-art systems such as, reservoir sampling, stratified reservoir sampling, and the DeepDB system~\cite{hilprecht2019deepdb}.
-It also achieves a throughput of processing nearly 200k records per second, while serving sub-millisecond query latencies.

-Overall, the new system \sys we proposed has the following benefits over previously known indexes for approximate query processing.
-It handles dynamic updates efficiently (comparing to the static indexes PASS~\cite{liang2021combining}, and VecrdictDB~\cite{park2018verdictdb}), it provides theoretical guarantees on the confidence intervals (comparing to the machine learning based indexes such that DeepDB~\cite{hilprecht2019deepdb}), the query procedure accesses only a small synopsis of data and does not touch the original data set so the communication throughput is low (comparing to other tree-based indexes such as~\cite{joshi2008materialized, jurgens1998r}), and the estimation error is always low without making any assumption about the spatial/value-domain distribution of the data (comparing to~\cite{lazaridis2001progressive}).
-We highlight all benefits/differences in the related work.
+\reviewone{ Overall, the new system \sys we proposed has the following benefits over previously known indexes for approximate query processing.
+It handles arbitrary dynamic updates efficiently (comparing to the static indexes PASS~\cite{liang2021combining}, VecrdictDB~\cite{park2018verdictdb}, or some dynamic histograms~\cite{gilbert2002fast} that do not handle arbitrary updates), it provides theoretical guarantees on the confidence intervals (comparing to the machine learning based indexes such that DeepDB~\cite{hilprecht2019deepdb}), the query procedure accesses only a small synopsis of data and does not touch the original data set so the communication throughput is low (comparing to other tree-based indexes such as~\cite{joshi2008materialized, jurgens1998r}), and the estimation error is always low (comparing to traditional sketches~\cite{cormode2011synopses}, or histograms for aggregation queries) without making any assumption about the spatial/value-domain distribution of the data (comparing to~\cite{lazaridis2001progressive}).
+Furthermore, our new system maintains the strongest theoretical guarantees on the error comparing to all the other known methods we discussed.
+In particular, the confidence intervals we get are close to the optimum confidence intervals we could have from the best partitioning.}